 Drinking too much during the holidays, or at any time, is never a good idea.
 Beyond the physical toll alcohol can have on the body, there’s always the chance of doing or saying something you’ll regret later.

-Even if you’re careful not to overindulge though, there’s always the chance that you’ll experience some ill effects the morning after.
-If you aren’t used to the effects of alcohol, it can be easy to overestimate your limit.
+Even if you’re careful not to overindulge though, you’ll probably experience some ill effects the morning after.
+And if you aren’t used to the effects of alcohol, it can be easy to overestimate your limit.

 As with hiccups, nearly everyone has his or her favorite hangover cure.
 Throughout history, whole cultures have come up with some strange and creative hangover remedies.
 Here are just a few from around the world: